roberthowton/academic-kickstart/content/dossier/statement.md

 positive feedback on my performance in the classroom: students often remark on my enthusiasm as a lecturer, my willingness to answer questions both inside and outside of the classroom, and my willingness to discuss and comment on drafts of their assignments.
-In Spring 2019 the positive student feedback on my evaluations exceeded all College and University benchmarks, for which reason I was recognized by my College for teaching excellence.
+Most recently, in Spring 2020 the positive student feedback on my evaluations exceeded all CSSH and University benchmarks, and in Spring 2019 I was recognized by CSSH for teaching excellence.

 Aristotle claimed that teachers think they have achieved their goal when